DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 The name of the product specified here is _Project Bisasam_.
 Project Bisasam refers only to the extensions specified later.
-The name Mnestix is not affected and stays.
+The name Mnestix stays.

 Project Bisasam extends the usability and functionality of Mnestix' catalogue feature.
 These extensions affect the catalogue/repository dashboard, the product list, the product view and the menu bar.
 Project Bisasam covers only the UI extensions specified in this SRS.
-It does not affect the Mnestix core system.
 All changes strictly refer to the UI.

 The goal of project Bisasam is to add additional UI features to increase the Mnestix user experience.